learn-co-curriculum/java-expressions-statements/README.md

 of an expression is "5 + 2" or "3 < 1".
 These mathematical expressions describe
 a value.
 In this case, 5 + 2 describes 7 and 3 < 1 describes false.

-A **statement** in Java describes activities in a program.
+A **statement** in Java describes activities in a program that are intended to change the state of the program.
 For example, declaring a variable and making an assignment to a variable is an example of a statement.
-If we take the mathematical expressions above and assign them to a variable, then it becomes a statement:
+If we take the expressions above and assign them to a variable, then it becomes a statement:

 ```java
 // These are statements